 To change these settings, just go to Settings > Reading.

-How to set up a menu on your WordPress blog (click to expand)
+How to set up a blog menu on your WordPress blog: Header and footer menus

 When you first start your blog, you won’t quite need a menu until you’ve published your key blog pages (About, Contact, Hire, Shop, etc), but when you’re ready to create a header or footer menu to display on your homepage & across all the pages of your blog, just go to Appearance > Menus and you can create them in just a few clicks.